Meagan Good Looks Like A Total Smokeshow In Bikini Top And Short Shorts

 Actress Meagan Good recently shared a snap with her 5.2 million Instagram followers that had them all drooling.

-Good and her husband, DeVon Franklin, hit the open waters in a boat, and decided to take a picture together to document the occasion.
-Franklin rocked a pair of bright red swimming trunks and sunglasses, and perched on the front of the boat while gazing out into the distance.
+Good and her husband, DeVon Franklin, hit the open waters on a boat and decided to take a picture together to document the occasion.
+Franklin rocked a pair of bright red swimming trunks and sunglasses and perched on the front of the boat while gazing out into the distance.

-Good settled on one of his legs, and flaunted her insane body in a red bikini top with a lace-up detail on the front that put her cleavage on full display.
+Good settled on one of his legs, flaunting her insane body in a red bikini top with a lace-up detail on the front that put her cleavage on full display.
 Rather than pairing the top with matching red bottoms, she expressed her personal style by donning a pair of yellow and green short shorts that flaunted her curvy legs.
-Plenty of her toned stomach was on display on the look, and she looked smoking hot in the snap.
+Plenty of her toned stomach was on display, and she looked smoking hot in the snap.
 She added a cover-up, draped over her shoulders, to protect her stunning skin from the sun.

 Good kept her beauty vibe simple, sweeping her braided hair up into a bun on the top of her head.
 She added a pair of sunglasses to finish off the look.

-In the first snap the duo shared, they were both looking off into the distance with serious expressions on their faces.
-In the second picture, they stared right at the camera and had huge smiles on their faces as they enjoyed spending time together out on the water.
+In the first snap the duo shared, they were both gazing off into the distance with serious expressions on their faces.
+In the second picture, they stared right at the camera and sported huge smiles as they enjoyed spending time together out on the water.

-Good’s fans couldn’t get enough of the pictures, and the post received over 106,000 likes within just three hours.
-Her followers filled the comments section with compliments.
+Good’s fans couldn’t get enough of the pictures.
+The post received over 106,000 likes within just three hours of going live, and her followers filled the comment section with compliments.

 “Power Couple!” one follower said.